-XVI.
-APPOINTMENT, REVIEW, AND EVALUATION OF DIRECTORS OF INTERDISCIPLINARY PRO GRAMS .
-135

-A. Criteria for Appointment

-B. Procedures for Appointment

-C. Procedures for Review
+C. Procedures for Review 148 143

-D. Obligations Pertaining to Program Directors 135 136
+D. Obligations Pertaining to Department Chairs 149143

 1. Leadership

 2. Curriculum

 3. Personnel

+4. Communication 150144

+5. Support

+XIII.
+APPOINTMENT, REVIEW, AND EVALUATION OF DIRECTORS OF INTERDISCIPLINARY PRO GRAMS

+A. Criteria for Appointment 150144

+B. Procedures for Appointment 150144

+C. Procedures for Review 150145

+D. Obligations Pertaining to Program Directors 150145

+1. Leadership

+2. Curriculum

+3. Personnel

-4. Communication 136 137
+4. Communication

-5. Support 136 137
+5. Support

-E. Procedures for Evaluation of Directors Tenure-Track or Tenured to a Department 136137
+E. Procedures for Evaluation of Directors Tenure-Track or Tenured to a Department

+XIV.
+ESTABLISHMENT OR ELIMINATION OF A DEPARTMENT

+XV.
+TERMINATION OF FACULTY STATUS DUE TO THE ELIMINATION OF A DEPARTMENT

+XVI.
+ESTABLISHMENT OR ELIMINATION OF A MAJOR

 XVII.
-ESTABLISHMENT OR ELIMINATION OF A DEPARTMENT 137
+ESTABLISHMENT OR ELIMINATION OF A MINOR

 XVIII.
-TERMINATION OF FACULTY STATUS DUE TO THE ELIMINATION OF A DEPARTMENT 137138
+REIMBURSEMENT FOR PROFESSIONAL ACTIVITIES

 XIX.
-ESTABLISHMENT OR ELIMINATION OF A MAJOR
+FACULTY GOVERNANCE 154 148

 XX.
-ESTABLISHMENT OR ELIMINATION OF A MINOR

-XX.
-FACULTY GOVERNANCE

-XXI.
-PROCEDURES FOR HANDBOOK AMENDMENTS
+PROCEDURES FOR HANDBOOK AMENDMENTS 154 148

 PART TWO - FACULTY GOVERNANCE 201

-PREAMBLE 201
+PREAMBLE

 I. FACULTY MEETING BY-LAWS

 Article I. The Faculty Meeting

 Article II.
 The Presiding Officer

 Article III.
 The Agenda and Minutes

 A. Agenda

 B. Minutes

 Article IV.
 Quorum

 Article V. The Right to Speak

 A. At Faculty Meetings

 B. Committee of the Whole

 C. Informal Consideration

 Article VI.
 Taking Votes

 Article VII.
 Special Rules

 A. Vote on Questions of Policy

 B. Executive Sessions

-Article VIII

-Article IX.
-Adoption and Amendment of the By-laws
+Article VIIIAdoption and Amendment of the By-laws

+206

+200

 II.
 COMMITTEES OF THE FACULTY

+II.
+COMMITTEES OF THE FACULTY 209

+II.
+COMMITTEES OF THE FACULTY A. Voting Rights and Eligibility: B. Election Schedule 209

+II.
+COMMITTEES OF THE FACULTY A. Voting Rights and Eligibility: B. Election Schedule C. Committee Chairs 209 209

+II.
+COMMITTEES OF THE FACULTY A. Voting Rights and Eligibility: B. Election Schedule C. Committee Chairs D. Operating Code and Minutes 209 209 209
-A. Voting Rights and Eligibility:

-B. Election Schedule

-C. Committee Chairs
+II.
+COMMITTEES OF THE FACULTY A. Voting Rights and Eligibility: B. Election Schedule C. Committee Chairs D. Operating Code and Minutes E. Annual Reports

+II.
+COMMITTEES OF THE FACULTY A. Voting Rights and Eligibility: B. Election Schedule C. Committee Chairs D. Operating Code and Minutes E. Annual Reports F. Specific Committees of the Faculty
-D. Operating Code and Minutes

-E. Annual Reports
+II.
+COMMITTEES OF THE FACULTY A. Voting Rights and Eligibility: B. Election Schedule C. Committee Chairs D. Operating Code and Minutes E. Annual Reports

-F. Specific Committees of the Faculty 1.
-FACULTY EXECUTIVE COMMITTEE (FEC) - Elected

-2. COMMITTEE ON APPOINTMENTS, PROMOTIONS, AND TENURE (CAPT) - Elected 209

-3. COMMITTEE ON EDUCATIONAL POLICIES AND PLANNING (CEPP) - Elected

-4. COMMITTEE ON ACADEMIC FREEDOM AND RIGHTS (CAFR) - Elected 211

-5. CURRICULUM COMMITTEE - Elected 211

-6. FACULTY DEVELOPMENT COMMITTEE (FDC) - Elected 212

-7. TENURE REVIEW BOARD - Elected

-8. TENURE APPEAL COMMITTEE 212

-9. HONORS FORUM COUNCIL - Elected

-11. MASTER OF ARTS IN LIBERAL STUDIES COMMITTEE (MALSC) - Elected 13

-12. ATHLETIC COUNCIL - Elected

-13. COMMITTEE ON ACADEMIC STANDING (CAS) - Appointed

-14 EACLILTY ADVISORY BOARD (EAB) - Elected 21/